python-pillow/Pillow/README.rst

 Wheels
 ------

 Wheels are uploaded to a `rackspace container <http://cdf58691c5cf45771290-6a3b6a0f5f6ab91aadc447b2a897dd9a.r50.cf2.rackcdn.com/>`_.
-Credentials for this container are encrypted to this specific repo in the ``.travis.yml`` file so the upload won't work from another repository.
+Credentials for this container are encrypted to this specific repo in the ``.travis.yml`` file, so the upload won't work from another repository.

 PyPI
 ~~~~